Thyroid friendly foods for hypothyroidism

 Examples: Oysters, beef, chicken, legumes (chickpeas, lentils), pumpkin seeds

-Zinc plays an important role in thyroid hormone production and immune function.
+Zinc plays an important role in thyroid hormone production and immune function and should be a part of diet for hypothyroidism.
 Low levels of zinc can worsen hypothyroid symptoms.
 Including zinc-rich foods supports the enzymatic processes needed for thyroid health.

 4. Tyrosine-Rich Foods